askforalfred/alfred/README.md

 ALFRED can be setup on headless machines like AWS or GoogleCloud instances.
 The main requirement is that you have access to a GPU machine that supports OpenGL rendering.
-Run the [startx.py](scripts/startx.py) script to examine the GPU devices on the host, generate a xorg.conf file, and then start X. Then you should be able run AI2THOR normally for evaluation purposes.
+Run the [startx.py](scripts/startx.py) script to examine the GPU devices on the host, generate a xorg.conf file, and then start X. You should be able run AI2THOR normally for evaluation purposes.
 By default, the `:0.0` display will be used, but if you are running on a machine with more than one GPU, you can address these by modifying the screen component of the display.
 So `:0.0` refers to the first device, `:0.1` the second and so on.